prometheus/prometheus/docs/configuration/configuration.md

 # A list of services for which targets are retrieved.
 If omitted, all services
 # are scraped.
+# See https://www.consul.io/api/catalog.html#list-nodes-for-service to know more
+# about the possible filters that can be used.
 services:
   [ - <string> ]

-# An optional tag used to filter instances inside services.
+# An optional tag used to filter nodes for a given service.
 [ tag: <string> ]

-# Node metadata used to filter nodes.
+# Node metadata used to filter nodes for a given service.
 [ node_meta:
   [ <name>: <value> ... ] ]